oskarfessel/volvo2evcc/README.md

 ### TODOs
 * URL and PORT is currently hardcoded in main.py - Please change it there to your needs.
 * Cleanup code and configs from mqtt code
+* Check needed libraries to add them to the README

 <b>NOTE: This is the first version, currently tested with my car.
 Working so far, but still in ALPHA status</b>